 While the Armor's sweet spot is not as large as the other bats on this list, it still packs a wallop whenever you can make solid contact.
 Combine that pop with its ability to be swung and high speeds, and you get a bat that is great for contact hitters and power hitters alike.
 If you have trouble getting your swing around quickly, the Louisville Slugger YBAR152 Youth 2015 Armor is definitely something to check out.
 It is available for around $40.00 on most online retail sites.

-Combat is a company that makes top-notch equipment for baseball, slow pitch softball, and fast pitch softball.
-From adult equipment, to youth equipment, Combat Sports Group manufacturers all of their products with quality and care.
-The company’s premier little league bat at the moment is the Combat Maxum Little League Baseball Bat.
+Combat is a company that makes top-notch equipment for baseball, slow-pitch softball, and fast pitch softball.
+From adult equipment to youth equipment, Combat Sports Group manufactures all of their products with quality and care.
+The company's premier little league bat at the moment is the Combat Maxum Little League Baseball Bat.
 Its combination of comfort and performance provides you with the greatest chance possible of hitting any pitch thrown your way.

 Made of composite material, this one piece bat combines both excellent power and feel.
 By using their Precision Molded Seamless Construction style, Combat was able to enlarge the sweet spot, making it %40 larger than on any other bat they have ever put out.
 This greatly reduces mishits, giving you more power on inside pitches, and resulting in more hits.
 It also assists in reducing vibration shock, keeping your hands safe from unpleasant stinging.

 Online reviewers give the Maxum credit for its ability to be swung at high speeds, with some reviewers stating that their kids are hitting the ball 40 to 50 feet further than they did with other bats.
 Reviewers also laud it for its very large sweet spot, noting how easy it is to make solid contact.